-The first step is to ask the DWP or DfC to look at their decision again.
+The first step is to ask the DWP to look at their decision again.
 This is called a mandatory reconsideration.
 You usually need to do this within one calendar month of the date on the decision letter.
-You can ask the DWP or DfC for a copy of the assessor's report, so you can comment on it.
+You can ask the DWP for a copy of the assessor's report, so you can comment on it.

-Write a letter explaining why you disagree with the decision, listing the descriptors or scores that you disagree with and explaining how you think you meet the criteria.
-Send any new evidence or information to support your claim, if you can.
+You can fill in and return a form asking for mandatory reconsideration.
+Complete the questions, explaining why you disagree with the decision.
+List the descriptors or scores that you disagree with and explain how you think you meet the criteria.
+Send any new evidence or information to support your claim if you can.

-The DWP or DfC will look at your claim again.
+The DWP will look at your claim again.
 They will write to you to respond to the points you have raised and to tell you their decision.
 The letter (called a mandatory reconsideration notice) will include details of how to appeal to a tribunal, if you are still unhappy with the decision.